FirstLegoLeague/displaySystem/readme.md

 So, the control window.
 To open it, press `c`

 The control window shows buttons for all commands that the modules have.
 Try and use this to display the time or the clock (for instance in the [online version](http://firstlegoleague.github.io/displaySystem/)).

+### Using as a video overlay system

+If you want to use the display system as an overlay to a video feed (which is the original purpose), you need to get rid of the white background.
+There are several ways to do this

+- Use the browser as your video mixer.
+To use this, enable the `useCamera` configuration option.
+By feeding in a video signal (for instance using a usb camera), you can create a composite output.
+- Give the background a special color, and use a separate video mixer with [chroma key](http://en.wikipedia.org/wiki/Chroma_key) capabilities to mix the overlay over a video feed.
+Use the `background` configuration option to do this.
+- Use more advanced software video mixing software, like [caspar CG](http://www.casparcg.com/).
+In the newest versions, you can use a `HTML producer` to overlay a webpage (like this display system) over a video.
+Make sure, you set the `background` configuration off to have a transparent background.
+Also, from within Caspar, you can create JavaScript functions to control the modules, much like we have done manually from the console.

 Configuration
 --------------